StardewConfigMenu/StardewConfigMenu/README.md

 ### Mods

- - Check Nexus for up to date mods
+ - Check Nexus for up to date list

 ### Credit